Who can apply for a bridging loan?

 It's important to remember that the longer you take to repay your loan, the more it will cost you so think about what it would potentially cost if circumstances meant you took the full 12 months to repay it.

-You should also compare more than just the interest rate and factor in any fees and charges – like an Arrangement Fee, Exit Fee (a Repayment Admin Fee), or similar.
+You should also compare more than just the interest rate and factor in any fees and charges – like a Lenders Arrangement Fee, Exit Fee (a Repayment Admin Fee), or similar.

 What are the alternatives to a bridging loan?